Ehsan-Afzali-2024/express_boilerplate/README.md

 ### Controllers

-The **Controllers** in this Express TypeScript API act as the intermediary between the incoming HTTP requests and the application logic.
+**Controllers** in this Express TypeScript framework act as the intermediary between the incoming HTTP requests and the application logic.
 Each controller is responsible for handling specific routes and defining the behavior associated with those routes.
 This organization promotes a clean architecture by separating business logic, validation, and routing concerns.

 Controllers can be organized within the router folders, allowing them to stay closely related to their respective routes.
 However, they are not limited to this structure and can be placed anywhere within the `src` folder as needed, providing flexibility in organizing the codebase.

 Controllers leverage decorators from the `ts-zod-decorators` package to implement input validation and error handling gracefully.
 With validators like `@Validate`, controllers can ensure that incoming data adheres to defined schemas before any processing occurs, preventing invalid data from reaching the service layer.
 This capability enhances data integrity and application reliability.

 For example, in the provided `UserController`, the `createUser` method demonstrates how to apply input validation and error handling through decorators.
 It employs `@rateLimit` to restrict the number of allowed requests within a specified timeframe, effectively guarding against too many rapid submissions.
-When an error arises, the @onError decorator provides a systematic way to handle exceptions, allowing for logging or other error management processes to be performed centrally.
+When an error arises, the `@onError` decorator provides a systematic way to handle exceptions, allowing for logging or other error management processes to be performed centrally.

 Here’s a brief breakdown of key components used in the `UserController`: